Opinion | Do Republican moderates even know what they want?

 Here’s the power dynamic at play.
 Democrats control the White House and both houses of Congress.
 The bill is popular with the public, as is the president himself.
 All Republicans control is the filibuster.

-So they’re scared that this bill will turn out the same way the American Rescue Plan did: The moderate Republicans have some meetings with Biden, he listens to their ideas and perhaps adopts a bit of what they want, in the end they say “Not good enough” and all vote against the bill, the bill passes through reconciliation with only Democratic votes, it gives the public a bunch of things they like, and Biden gets all the credit.
+So they’re scared that this bill will turn out the same way the American Rescue Plan did: The moderate Republicans have some meetings with Biden; he listens to their ideas and perhaps adopts a bit of what they want; in the end they say, “Not good enough,” and all vote against the bill; the bill passes through reconciliation with only Democratic votes; it gives the public a bunch of things they like; and Biden gets all the credit.

 If the 10 moderate Republicans don’t like that scenario because it makes them feel powerless and left out, why not put themselves back in the game?